-Snoring versus Sleep Apnea – Why should you care?
+Snoring vs. Sleep Apnea – Why should you care?

-Did you know that 80% of people with sleep apnea go undiagnosed?
+Did you know that 80% of people with Sleep Apnea go undiagnosed?
 Millions of people ignore their problem, thinking it’s “only snoring”.
 However, Sleep Apnea left untreated can worst-case scenario lead to death.
-So many people consider this problem to be a mild to moderate nuisance (unless, of course you sleep with a
+So many people consider this problem to be a mild to moderate nuisance (unless, of course you sleep with someone who snores!)
+Sleep Apnea is a problem that threatens your life and should not be taken lightly.
+While total number of deaths due to Sleep Apnea are hard to record, research cited by the American Academy of Sleep Medicine suggests that left untreated, Sleep Apnea can lead to:

 - Increased risk of Cancer, more than 4 times